Home » 10 Success Principles for Artists

 Usually it’s not one massive accomplishment that leads an artist down the path of victory, but rather a consistent series of little triumphs that blend together, coupled with basic principles that are practiced regularly.

 Below is my list of the 10 Principles of Success for Artists.
-Over the next 10 weeks, I will post a weekly article which will dive deeper into each principle.
+Over time, I will post a weekly article which will dive deeper into each principle.
 They are:

 1.)
 PLAN YOUR ART CAREER – Decide what you want: You can’t get what you want without a concrete vision of what it is.
 Deciding what you want is the jumping off point.
 Once you do that, you are capable of creating the lifestyle of your choice.